Narayani-Julia/crwn-clothing-nara/README.md

--- Wrap the provider tags where needed in the <App/> component -- which provider depends on which provider, which needs access to what -- using a useState for if the data that the provider is based on is something that is connected to a listener
+-- Wrap the provider tags where needed in the <App/> component -- which provider depends on which provider, which needs access to what -- using a useState for if the data that the provider is based on is something that is connected to a listener -- if there are more elements needed to be added, have a another useState for the setter and variable respectively

 - # In order to use this data
 -- import context, import useContext
 -- const {data} = useContext(dataContext)

+# When is defining key neccassary?
+- Inside a map()
+- when there are mutiple div inside an outer div